Temporal Bone Laboratory

 Each summer, the fellow and senior residents have a session to practice microvascular anastomoses as preparation for free-flap reconstruction techniques

-Each summer or fall, anesthesia and trauma services coordinate a course including urgent airway management.
+Held in summer or fall, anesthesia and trauma services coordinate a course including urgent airway management.